HL7/davinci-ecdx/input/pagecontent/security.md

 #### General Considerations

-1. User scopes **SHALL** be used as defined in the the [SMART on FHIR Framework] and/or the [Bulk Data exchange IG] to restrict access to the relevant patients for a given Data Consumer.
+1. User scopes **SHALL** be used as defined in [SMART App Launch] to restrict access to the relevant patients for a given Data Consumer.

 1. Audit mechanisms need to be in place so that exchange mechanisms *with or without human intervention* can be subject to review/oversight.